Skip to content

 Curricula vitae (CVs) - managers guidance

 The normal method for applying for any job at Derbyshire County Council is to complete an application form.
-This method is recommended for all jobs as it guarantees that all necessary information is included in a logical order, and it facilitates shortlisting.
+This method is recommended for all jobs as it guarantees that all necessary information is included in a logical order, and it helps with shortlisting.

 You should be aware that if you choose this method of application, it is likely to make shortlisting more difficult as some of the information you need may be less easy to find or missing.